ghi-electronics/Documentation/software/tinyclr/due/statements.md

 printsomething()
 ```

-Of course, we can use curly brackets instead, and add semicolons!
+Of course, curly brackets can be used instead, and even semicolons!

 ```
 func printsomething() {